moellpau/handwritten-digit-recognition/README.md

 ### Deep Learning Workflow
 **1. Decide on a goal** <br>
-Air-writing recognition of the digits 1, 2 and 3 with Arduino Nano 33 BLE Sense <br>
+Air-writing recognition of the digits 1, 2 and 3 with Arduino Nano 33 BLE Sense.
+This as a classification problem.
+Classification is a machine learning task that takes a set of input data and returns the probability that this data fits each of a set of known classes.
+In this example, there are three classes: number_1, number_2 and number_3.<br>
 <br>
 **2. Collect a dataset** <br>
 The data was collected using the hardware setup above and using the drawn digit template in Figure 2.
 How the hardware ws used can be seen in Figure 3 with the old setup.